On Borel subalgebras of quantum groups: Borel subalgebras

-This is clearly a $T_{\alpha}(U^-[v])$-subrepresentation.
-Moreover we know that $\mathrm{ad}_{F_\alpha}$ acts on $T_{\alpha}(U^-[v])$ in the smash product, so for any $X_{\mu}\in T_{\alpha}(U^-[v])_{\mu}$
+This is clearly a $T_{s_i}^{-1}(\Uminus{v})$-subrepresentation.
+Moreover we know that $\mathrm{ad}_{F_\alpha}$ acts on $T_{s_i}^{-1}(\Uminus{v})$ in the smash product, so for any $X_{\mu}\in T_{s_i}^{-1}(\Uminus{v})_{\mu}$

-It follows that $F_\alpha$ preserves $V_0$ and because $V$ was assumed irreducible we get $V=V_0$.
-As $F_{\alpha}$ acts on $V$ nilpotently it has an eigenvector $v'$ with eigenvalue $0$, which is then a one-dimensional trivial representation of $U^-[w]$. \end{proof}
+It follows that $F_{\alpha_i}$ preserves $V_0$ and because $V$ was assumed irreducible we get $V=V_0$.
+As $F_{\alpha_i}$ acts on $V$ nilpotently by assumption, it has an eigenvector $x'$ with eigenvalue $0$, which is then a one-dimensional trivial representation of $\Uminus{w}$. \end{proof}

-In particular we know that all elements $F_{\alpha}\in U_q(\g)$ act nilpotently on $V$ (see \cite{Jan96} Proposition 5.1).
-So the previous lemma shows that all irreducible subquotients of $U_q(\g)$-modules are trivial one-dimensional.
-For an arbitrary representation of $U^-[w]$ this is certainly not true, as already the example $U^-[s_\alpha]=\acf[F_\alpha]$ shows, but it is to expect that $U^-[w]$ is still basic.
-For us it is however sufficient to show:
+In particular, we know that all elements $F_{\alpha_i}\in U$ act nilpotently on a finite-dimensional representation $V$ of $U$, see \cite[Prop.
+5.1]{Jan96}.
+So the previous lemma shows that all irreducible subquotients of $U$-modules are trivial one-dimensional.
+For an arbitrary representation of $\Uminus{w}$ this is certainly not true, as already the example $\Uminus{s_i}=\acf[F_{\alpha_i}]$ shows, but it is to expect that $\Uminus{w}$ is still basic.
+For us, it is however sufficient to show:

-\begin{lemma} Given a Weyl group element $w\in W$, $L$ a subgroup of $\Lambda$ and the corresponding right coideal subalgebra $C=\acf [L]U^-[w]$ with the property, that for all $\mu\in \Phi^+(w)$ there exists a $\nu\in L$ such that $(\mu,\nu)\neq 0$, then $C$ is basic.
+\begin{lemma} Given a Weyl group element $w\in W$, $L$ a subgroup of $\Lambda$ and the corresponding right coideal subalgebra $C=\acf [L]\Uminus{w}$ with the property, that for all $\mu\in \Phi^+(w)$ there exists a $\nu\in L$ such that $(\mu,\nu)\neq 0$, then $C$ is basic.

-In particular $U^0U^-[w]$ is basic, as well as the right coideal subalgebra $U^0U^+[w]$. \end{lemma} \begin{proof} The proof is similar to the proof of the Lemma \ref{nilpotentede}: We show, that each finite dimensional irreducible representation is one-dimensional and that $U^-[w]$ acts on all one-dimensional representations by $\epsilon$.\\
+In particular, $U^0\Uminus{w}$ is basic, as well as the right coideal subalgebra $U^0\Uplus{w}$. \end{lemma} \begin{proof} The proof is similar to the proof of Lemma \ref{nilpotentede}: We show, that each finite-dimensional irreducible representation is one-dimensional and that $\Uminus{w}$ acts on all one-dimensional representations by $\varepsilon$.\\